HeptaDecane/az-204/questions.md

 ---

 ### Q154
 **You are developing an application to securely transfer data between on-premises le systems and Azure Blob storage.
-The application stores keys, secrets, and certicates in Azure Key Vault.
+The application stores keys, secrets, and certificates in Azure Key Vault.
 The application uses the Azure Key Vault APIs.
 The application must allow recovery of an accidental deletion of the key vault or key vault objects.
 Key vault objects must be retained for 90 days after deletion.
 You need to protect the key vault and key vault objects.
 Which Azure Key Vault feature should you use?**